 Personally, I don't lose too much sleep when another country joins the carbon pricing bandwagon with an ETS.
 Sometimes the political reasons are compelling, and the results are usually much better than nothing.
-But CCL has always been smart to focus on carbon fee and dividend as the fairest and most efficient way to tackle the climate crisis.
+But it's always smart to focus on carbon fee and dividend as the fairest and most efficient way to tackle the climate crisis.